 #1) Be careful to observe.
 Watch, listen to, and pay attention to your child—to his/her interests, challenges, passions, struggles.
 Does she LIGHT UP when you pull out a book?
 Or not?
 Does he come to life when he gets to go outside?
 Or not?
 Does she struggle with the worksheets that her sibling loved?
 Does he shut down when you ask him to tell someone outside your family what he just learned?
 All of these things are powerful insights, clues to what makes your child tick.

 #2) Become equipped.
-Learn about Multiple Intelligences and the four Learning Styles.
-(I’ve linked to my DVD that describes this for homeschoolers.
-There are many other resources available!)
+Learn about Multiple Intelligences (8 Kinds of Smart) and the four Learning Styles.
 They will be the key to unlock the door to your child’s interest in each subject.
-So, for instance, if you have a student who is always on the go, always moving, always into things, they have a strong Bodily-Kinesthetic Intelligence.
+So, for instance, if you have a student who is always on the go, always moving, always into things, they have a strong Body Smart (or Bodily-Kinesthetic) Intelligence.
 When it is time to learn multiplication tables, instead of making Johnny sit quietly to memorize it (good luck!), instead, invite him to practice jumping jacks as he shouts out each part of the times table: “2 x 2 is 4, YAY!!!”
 This equipping on your part will make a difference in the ways your children can learn and engage with every subject.

 #3) Be flexible.
 Having a planned schedule is one of the best ways to navigate the demands of both teaching your kids and caring for your family.
 The key to being relational, though, is to be flexible.
 For instance, if you have a plan that Suzie will learn the differences between nouns, verbs and prepositions on Friday, but she is really struggling to understand the concepts, then take a few steps back.
 Set your schedule aside temporarily, and take the time to do some hands-on work with these parts of speech.
 After a refreshing weekend, you might have Suzie touch the nouns you name (chair, door, shoe), act out the verbs (jump, sit, run), and dance the prepositions (under, over, between).
 On Tuesday, have her touch the nouns SHE names, act out the verbs SHE says, and dance the prepositions SHE chooses.
 Though the schedule has to be adjusted, Suzie just engaged with her own learning.
 And, suddenly, it makes sense!